plinder-org/plinder/README.md

 VantAI, NVIDIA, MIT CSAIL, and the community at large.
 If you find `plinder` useful,
 please see the citation file for details on how to cite.

-# 🚧 Under construction

-Please bear with us as we migrate the `plinder` project to open source as we work to share it with the world.
-There are some gaps in the code and documentation, which will be fixed as soon as possible.
-The dataset itself is complete, but the code to interact with some parts of the dataset is still under development.

-# 📚 About

-**plinder**, short for **p**rotein **l**igand **in**teractions **d**ataset and **e**valuation **r**esource,
-is a dataset and resource for training and evaluation of protein-ligand docking algorithms.

 # 👨💻 Getting Started